monsterxx03/snet/README.md

 ## Features

 - SS as upstream server
-- Sytemwide tcp proxy (via iptables redirect)
+- Sytemwide tcp proxy (via iptables redirect) on linux desktop/server
+- Works on openwrt router.
 - Bypass traffic in China
 - Handle DNS in the way like ChinaDNS, so website have CDN out of China won't be redirected to their overseas site.
 - Local DNS cache based on TTL.

 ## Limation:

-- linux only (tested on ubuntu 18.04 & manjaro)
+- linux only (tested on ubuntu 18.04 & manjaro && openwrt)
 - tcp only (but dns is handled)
 - ipv4 only
 - only support ss as upstream server